 “Yet Elijah was not sent to any of them except a widow at Zarephath in Sidon.
 And in the prophet Elisha’s time, there were many in Israel who had leprosy, and yet not one of them was cleansed except Naaman the Syrian.”

 When closely examining the passage above we find that the widow mentioned was a woman from a Gentile city.
 Naaman was a Gentile man from a Gentile territory.
-Elisha was a vessel for the grace of God given to an outcast Gentile woman and a leprous pagan Gentile commander.
+Elijah was a vessel for the grace of God given to an outcast Gentile woman and Elisha was sent to a leprous pagan Gentile commander.
 None of these are of the nation of Israel, God’s Chosen people.
 They are outsiders.
 Pagans.
 Those whom the Jews avoided.
 Gentiles.

 As the church of Christ, we are not here to be a fortress striving to keep out the ‘riff-raff’.
 We are called to go out to them and invite them in.

 The oddballs and the mess ups.